bradfa/bradfa.github.io/_posts/2016-04-15-backups-with-bup.md

 comments: false
 ---

+**EDIT: bup backups to a remote location don't exactly work as you'd expect (I learned this the hard way) so take these steps with a grain of salt**

 I recently learned about the [bup](https://github.com/bup/bup) backup tool!
 It's pretty neat.
 It stores backups like git does, but deals with big files in a fairly efficient way.